 Another potentially dangerous and environmentally hazardous aspect of tire dumps is the risk of fire.
 Tire fires burn very hot and are extremely difficult to extinguish.
 Another problem with tire fires is that, in the extreme heat of the fire, tires can melt into an oily substance.
 When the fire is doused with water this oily substance can form a harmful run-off that can contaminate nearby surface water.
 While many dumps are in rural areas cause a direct threat to only a few people, there are still numerous smaller dumps in urban areas that pose a risk to a relatively large number of people, particularly children, the elderly, and those individuals with a chronic respiratory condition.

 In an effort to minimize and eventually eliminate these dangers, the Illinois EPA embarked upon a mission to regulate current sites, enforce the rules as set forth by the Environmental Protection Act, and to ensure that Illinois' used tires are managed in an environmentally sound manner by promoting tire derived products and other uses for used/waste tires.
 To this end, the program has created the infrastructure necessary to dispose of all of Illinois' waste tires.
-The Illinois EPA also sponsors periodic tire collections throughout Illinois.
-These collections are part of the consensual removal program which allow an individual to bring in up to 1,000 tires for a one-time free pickup.
-The Illinois IEPA pays for the transport of the tires to a shredding facility where the tires will then be used for any number of purposes.
-Most likely the tires will be processed into TDF (tire derived fuel).
-The TDF will then be burned with coal to generate electrical power or utilized in cement kilns as a fuel.
+Most used tires in Illinois are processed into TDF (tire derived fuel).
+The TDF is then burned with coal to generate electrical power or utilized in cement kilns as a supplemental fuel.

 There are many other uses for shredded tires such as crumb rubber.
 This material can be used in many applications such as in the construction of all-weather running tracks, as the ground cover for playgrounds, and in the production of rubberized asphalt (RMA).
 Crumb rubber is also used to create new rubber products such as floor mats for cars and other molded rubber products.
 For more information on national scrap tire issues and information, please visit the Scrap Tire Management Council website.